 Seward Alaska heli skiing is an incredibly unique heli experience.
 Seward is perhaps the most scenic location of any heli ski destination with coastal fjords located directly adjacent to the ski terrain and the jaw dropping Kenai Fjords National Park within view.
 The deep snow tends to bury the mountains and develop steep spines that are located very close to the town of Seward.

-It has a different snow climate from our Northern Chugach base of operations, and some stellar tree skiing in addition to amazing alpine terrain.
+It has a different snow climate from our other bases of operations, and some stellar tree skiing in addition to amazing alpine terrain.
 When the weather rolls in the trees can provide fantastic skiing options with long runs that can take you directly to the ocean.
 The flights to the ski terrain are generally short allowing a tremendous amount of terrain to be accessed.
 Daily whale and wildlife sightings are common.

-Prime December and January heli skiing options are available due to the location near the coast where the maritime snowpack develops early and deep, but if for some reason the coverage is ever subpar we will cancel the trip in advance and issue a full refund.
+Prime December and January heli skiing options are available due to the location near the coast where the maritime snowpack develops early and deep.
 There is plenty of daylight and moderate temperatures all winter long.
 The shortest days in December are plenty long and allow a full day of skiing from 10am to 4pm.
 Seward trips are accessed via direct flights to Anchorage.

 Once in Anchorage, skiers will meet at 6am on the first ski day.
 Silverton Mountain Guides Alaska Heli Skiing will pick you up, travel to the zone and be ready to ride that day.
 At the end of the 5 day trip the skiers/boarders will return to Anchorage at approximately 9pm on their final day of skiing.
 Anchorage has more daily direct flights than anywhere else in Alaska and is easy to get to without the need for additional connecting flights, rental cars, or ferries saving you precious time and money.